 Welcome to Te Piringa - Faculty of Law

-The Bachelor of Laws degree is the professional qualification and pathway to legal practice as well as a wide range of other career options for law graduates in business, non-governmental organisations and public service.
+The Bachelor of Laws degree is the professional qualification and pathway to legal practice as well as a range of careers in business, non-governmental organisations and public service.
 Our flexible Diploma in Law programme provides an insight into the legal system and valuable skills in legal research and writing.

-We provide a range of different programmes to suit the needs of every student who wishes to further their legal education.
-The study of legal policy and law in its political, economic and social context play a central role, as does commitment to biculturalism, to the rights of indigenous peoples and to the development of culturally proficient legal professionals.
+We provide a range of programmes to suit those who wish to further their legal education.
+The study of legal policy and law in its political, economic and social context play a central role, as does commitment to the development of culturally proficient legal professionals.

 Reaction to the New Zealand government's handling of the COVID-19 pandemic and resultant lockdown has ranged from high praise to criticism that its actions were illegal and its management chaotic.

 Five ways New Zealanders’ lives and liberties will be heavily controlled, even after lockdown eases 17 Apr 2020